irfanmk85/Git_training/README.md

 ## Branching Model

-1. Master Branch - No Direct change is allowed
+1. Master Branch: No Direct change is allowed.
+Only pull request changes are merged.
-2. Dev Branch - Direct change is allowed
+2. Dev Branch: Direct change is allowed